ShreyanSen/TravelByBook/README.md

 ## Description of Travel By Book

 Travel By Book was born while traveling.
 I was sitting in a cafe in Penang, reading Tan Twan Eng's The House of Doors.
 The book is set in Penang and tells the story of my favorite author's own time in Penang.
-Tan is a Penang local, and his book's rich descriptions of Penang's history, society, and architecture opened my eyes what was around me.
+Tan is a Penang local, and his book's rich descriptions of Penang's history, society, and architecture opened my eyes to what was around me.

 Wouldn't it be nice, I thought, to be able to do this anywhere?
 Of course, the best way is to do exactly what I did.
 Go to a local bookstore, make friends with the shopkeeper, and ask for the local treatment.
 But, what's your second best option?
 I thought it would be nice to have a database of books that have some connection to places.
 But how would I get the right books, and how would I assess where they are set?